 OLD AND NEW

-Notre Dame de La Salette Boys Academy is located on 31 acres in east central Illinois, the center of America’s farmland.
+Notre Dame de La Salette Boys Academy is located on 26 acres in east central Illinois, the center of America’s farmland.
 The campus has always been used for academic or religious purposes.
 Built by local Protestant ministers 100 years ago as a college, the Church of the Nazarene eventually operated it as Olivet Nazarene College.
 After a devastating fire in 1939 in which the main campus building was destroyed, the college was moved to Kankakee, IL.

 Due to dwindling enrollment, the seminary and novitiate were closed by 1974.
-All the surrounding land was sold to local farmers.
+All of the surrounding land was sold to local farmers.
 The property was used as a retreat center until 1987 when the decision was made to move the base of operations to the Order’s facility in Twin Lakes, WI.
 The property sat unused until 2003 when it was purchased for the opening of Notre Dame de La Salette Boys Academy—the successor to St. Joseph’s Academy, which had been located in Michigan.

 OUR LADY OF VICTORIES